jon241/vehicleapi/README.md

 - `GET /vehicles/{id}` return 404 when record not found
 - `POST /vehicles` More validation for charcters for the vehicle number plate.
 - Enable the environment variable DYNAMODB_TABLE to be used in the `create-tables-locally.js` script.
+- set all.yaml to build all branches except main